 Have you’ve ever wondered, how do I increase sales on Poshmark?
 Why am I not making sales on Poshmark?
 Why aren't my items selling?
 Does anyone actually sell anything on Poshmark these days?!
 If so, read on for some helpful tips and tricks for solving a slow sales slump.

-If you are having slow sales on Poshmark, you’re not alone!
-There are many factors that can be contributing to this, including the summer slow down, algorithm changes, inflation, and more.
+First, know that if you are having slow sales on Poshmark, you’re not alone!
+There are many factors that can be contributing to this, including the summer slow down, the lull after everyone completes their holiday shopping, algorithm changes, inflation, and more.

 However, don’t let this discourage you!
 As resellers, all we can do is improve the aspects that are within our control.